â€¢ Alleges politiciansâ€™ attitude created IPOB leader, Kanu

-Human rights lawyer, Mr. Olisa Agbakoba (SAN), has faulted the recent declaration by the presidency, prominent politicians and various groups in the country that Nigerian sovereignty is non-negotiable, insisting that Nigerian unity is not sacrosanct, and that no unit of the government or group has the right to force people of diverse culture and views to co-exist.
+Olisa Agbakoba (SAN) has faulted the recent declaration by the presidency, prominent politicians and various groups in the country that Nigerian sovereignty is non-negotiable, insisting that Nigerian unity is not sacrosanct, and that no unit of the government or group has the right to force people of diverse culture and views to co-exist.

 Agbakoba who also blamed politicians for the emergence of people like the leader of the Indigenous People of Biafra (IPOB), Nnamdi Kanu, lamented that the Nigerian system is not working, adding that the system is not even attractive to call for coexistence.

-At a press conference in Lagos yesterday, the lawyer faulted the acting President Yemi Osinbajo for declaring that Nigeria is indissoluble, adding that thereâ€™s nothing sacrosanct about Nigeria unity, and that it (the country) can blow up any day going by different agitations and resentment going on in the country. â€œMy point is that you canâ€™t force sovereignty; you canâ€™t force people to live together, the people must be included in the process of things,â€ he stated.
+The Maritime Law expert at a press conference in Lagos yesterday took acting President Yemi Osibanjo to the cleaner for declaring that Nigeria is indissoluble, adding that thereâ€™s nothing sacrosanct about Nigeria unity, and that it (the country) can blow up any day going by different agitations and resentment going on in the country. â€œMy point is that you canâ€™t force sovereignty; you canâ€™t force people to live together, the people must be included in the process of things,â€ he stated.

-The senior advocate osaid he has nothing personally against Kanu, except that he must agitate in accordance with the Nigerian law.
+The Senior Advocate of Nigeria said he has nothing personally against Kanu, except that he must agitate in accordance with the Nigerian law.
 He stated that what the IPOB leader is doing is called â€˜self-determinationâ€™ and it is recognised in the United Nation Charter just like the Catalans in Spain.

 Â Agbakoba who questioned the meaning of restructuring and in whose interest is it, probed further whether restructure in the context in which politicians are saying that power should be given to the regions work?